ppy/osu-wiki/news/2024/2024-12-13-project-loved-december-2024.md

 Perhaps 🤔 you've been struggling 😵‍ to play some of the storyboard 🎦 charts that have been nominated ☝️ previously.
 If you're one of those people 🫵, you can definitely take a breather 💨 with this. ✌️ *EMOMOMO* ✌️ is much more focused on ✨ visuals ✨ and having a rather 🎉 fun vibe to it 🎉 through the use of, to nobody's surprise, 🤩 emojis 🤩!
 For a first-time playthrough 🙈, it's very sightreadable 👍 and still manages to keep replayability 🔁 in mind, as despite how easy 📗 we make it out to be, it still ends up throwing some 🤯 tricky bursts 🤯 that might throw you off 🤾 during your first play ⏯️.

-For an introduction 📖 to storyboards 🎦, this is near perfect 💯.
-For a storyboard 🎦 enjoyer 🤓☝️, this is also near perfect 💯💯!
+For an introduction 📖 to storyboards 🎦, this is nearly perfect 💯.
+For a storyboard 🎦 enjoyer 🤓☝️, this is also nearly perfect 💯💯!
 Promachos has been gaining heavy traction 🚜 for their unique 🧠 approach to charting 🎨, so please give the chart 🖼️ that brought them to popularity 🧑‍🤝‍🧑 your best support 🫶 and 📢 vote 📢 for it! 😃

 [![](/wiki/shared/news/2024-12-13-project-loved-december-2024/573538.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})